varena/mule/README.md

         $ mysql -u root -e 'create database varena charset utf8'

-* Modify mule.conf to reflect your locale, database config etc.
+* Edit the file mule.conf to reflect your locale, database config etc.
 * Apply any patches to bring the database schema to date:

         $ php tools/migration.php